RyWhal/pushover/README.md

 <img src="https://cloud.box.com/shared/static/qickjqpsjh9mt8gj0kjw.jpg" alt="Drawing" style="width:100px; height:175px;"/>

-resources_low
+Resources Low
 =============
-I wrote this quick bash script to work with my pushover.sh script.
+resourcesLow.sh is a quick and dirty bash script made to work with my pushover.sh script.
 Its set up on a cron which runs every 15 minutes to notify me about resources either too low or too high.

 >if 15 minute load average is > 1.00 then send a notification